Flexible Spending Account (FSA) Benefits From Paychex

 When and How Do Employers Choose Flexible Spending Account Plans?

 If you wish to offer employees an FSA account plan, the timing of your decision is imperative.
-Ideally, your new FSA should be ready to go prior to open enrollment for the following year.
+Ideally, your new FSA should be ready to go before the following year's open enrollment.
 This will allow employees to do their research and make their plan elections accordingly.
 If you currently offer an FSA and need to amend your plan, be sure to communicate any changes to participants.

 -